Nysa

 Given Sanctuary: January 29, 2017

-W.O.L.F. adopted Nysa, whose name means “New Beginnings,” from Freedom’s Song Wolf Rescue in Oklahoma.
-They gave her the beautiful new name to mark the beginning of her new life.
-Nysa joined the W.O.L.F. family on January 29, 2017 at just under one year of age.
+Nysa joined the W.O.L.F. family on January 29, 2017.
+She was approximately one year old.
+Nysa, whose name means “New Beginnings,” came from Freedom’s Song Wolf Rescue in Oklahoma.
+They gave her the beautiful name to mark the beginning of her new life.